Bringing the Classroom to Life: Ford School Practicum Courses

 First year MPP student Lishaun Francis worked with the Michigan Department of Education to "assess teacher supply and demand in the state of Michigan."
 Lishaun's assigned tasks included many real-world activities such as conducting "research, data analysis, making suggestions, and advising [the organization] on the best way to go about [accomplishing their goals]."
 Francis appreciated the opportunity to apply her coursework and use the practicum as preparation for future policy-related work.

-Elisabeth Gerber, a Professor of Public Policy, taught the second practicum course, which was called the Applied Policy Seminar.
+Elisabeth Gerber, a Professor of Public Policy, taught the second practicum course, which was called the Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC.
 Instead of focusing on a specific policy area, the Applied Policy Seminar students worked with Washtenaw County to gauge opportunities for consolidating some of its services with other regional government agencies.

 Gerber's course allowed students with strong core quantitative and reasoning skills the opportunity to serve as consultants applying "a wide range of skills, tools and knowledge to a specific set of research questions."
 Field work activities were supplemented with the discussion of "relevant background materials" in a traditional classroom setting.